HasibulAnsari/currency-converter/README.md

 ## 📸 Demo

-You can host it using GitHub Pages or Netlify and add the link here:
+You can host it using GitHub Pages :

 [Live Demo](https://HasibulAnsari.github.io/currency-converter/)